Adin-MA/Wazuh-SOC-Lab/README.md

 # SIEM Lab Setup With Wazuh

-A hands-on SIEM lab built with Wazuh for log monitoring, threat detection, attack simulation, and automated incident response..
+A hands-on SIEM lab built with Wazuh for log monitoring, threat detection, attack simulation, and automated incident response.

 ---